 - A corrective action (CAPA) application helps quality managers direct correction of nonconformances of all types.Â

-- A training management app stores and distributes training data while tracking workers’ progress against the required courses to operate equipment and safely navigate the industrial environment.
+- A training management software stores and distributes training data while tracking workers’ progress against the required courses to operate equipment and safely navigate the industrial environment.

 Total Quality Management is a management approach businesses can adopt to achieve long-term success through customer satisfaction.
 Under this approach, all members of an organization participate in improving processes, products, services, and the culture in which they work.